 \section{Abstract}

 With the advent of modern AI architectures, a shift has happened towards end-to-end architectures.
-This pivot has led to neural architectures being trained without domain-specific biases/knowledge, optimized according to the task.
-We in this paper, learn audio embeddings via diverse feature representations, in this case, domain-specific.
-For the case of audio classification over hundreds of categories of sound, we learn robust separate embeddings for diverse audio properties such as pitch, timbre, and neural representation, along with also learning it via an end-to-end architecture.
-We observe handcrafted embeddings, e.g., pitch and timbre-based, although on their own, are not able to beat a fully end-to-end representation, yet adding these together with end-to-end embedding helps us, significantly improve performance.
+This pivot has led to neural architectures being trained without domain-specific biases/knowledge and optimized according to the task.
+In this paper, we learn audio embeddings via diverse feature representations, which, in this case, are domain-specific.
+For audio classification over hundreds of categories of sound, we learn robust separate embeddings for diverse audio properties such as pitch, timbre, and neural representation, including via an end-to-end architecture.
+We observe handcrafted embeddings, e.g., pitch and timbre-based, although they cannot beat a fully end-to-end representation.
+However, combining all of them together helps us significantly improve performance.
 This work would pave the way to bring some domain expertise with end-to-end models to learn robust, diverse representations, surpassing the performance of just training end-to-end models.